The Memory Swapout chart displays the swapout memory usage for fault tolerant virtual machines.

 If a virtual machine has high ballooning or swapping, check the amount of free physical memory on the host.
 The host might require more memory resources.
 If it does not, check the resource shares, reservation, and limit of the virtual machines and resource pools on the host.
 Verify that the host settings are adequate and not lower than those set for the virtual machine.

-If memory usage is high or you notice degradation in performance, consider taking the following actions.
+If memory usage is high or you notice degredation in performance, consider taking the following actions.

 |1||Verify that VMware Tools is installed on each virtual machine.
 The balloon driver is installed with VMware Tools and is critical to performance.|